monchopena/bdunk/_posts/2015-08-03-dnsimple-sample.markdown

-Date: 3 Aug 2015
+---
+layout: post
+title:  "Updating a domain IP with Dnsimple when you have a Dinamyc IP"
+date:   2015-08-03 00:00:00 +0200
-Categories: development
+categories: development
-Summary: An example how to update a register (IP) in Dnsimple.com Read more: Show me more
+summary: An example how to update a register (IP) in Dnsimple.com

-# Updating a domain IP with Dnsimple when you have a Dinamyc IP
+---

 I'm using [Dnsimple][dnsimple] because they have an API that works very well.